brown-ccv/react-volume-viewer/README.md

 The only required props are the model's path, colorMap, and it's minimum and maximum data points.
 The model's path should be imported into the project and passed in from there - see the [example project](#example).

 CSS styling for the height must be provided and a custom width can be provided as well.
-The styling can be passed in through classes or inline styles.
+You can define your own class and/or pass inline styles into the `<VolumeViewer />` component to accomplish this.

 ```jsx